 0.24accident frequency rate in 2016

-For 15 years Sewell Group, as BAE’s strategic estates partner, has worked as part of the Brough site team, providing project management and construction services.
-The site, which previously accommodated over 2000 employees working on high security aircraft and test facilities, was being consolidated as a result of a business restructure.
+The site, which previously accommodated over 2000 employees, was consolidated as a result of a business restructure.
 An ‘Enterprise Zone’ for new tenants was also required.

-The complex programme would see the intertwining of various projects including:
+The complex programme saw the intertwining of various projects including:

 - Infrastructure works